Lawyers for People Injured in Single Car Accidents

 Often, there is more involved in a single-vehicle car accident than what would first meet the eye.
 When individuals are involved in an accident with injuries, and only one car is involved, it is possible to conclude that all the liability is on the driver.
 However, other circumstances could be responsible for the collision that was the fault of the driver at all.

-Rosenfeld Injury Lawyers represents passengers injured in single vehicle collisions in the Chicagoland area.
-Our firm is fully committed to ensuring that you receive the maximum compensation that you are entitled to under Illinois law.
-Contact us for a free case evaluation.Single Vehicle Auto Accident Causes
+Rosenfeld Injury Lawyers LLC represents passengers who were injured in single vehicle collisions in the Chicagoland area.
+Our firm remains fully committed to ensuring that you get the maximum compensation that you are entitled to receive under Illinois law.
+Contact us for a free case evaluation.

 - Defective Road Signals and Signs – Road signs and traffic delineators need to be in place to maintain the safety of flowing traffic.
-Anytime a road signal breaks, a sign is concealed by large trees and overgrown bushes, or lines painted on the road become too faded, a serious crash can occur.
-Any defective signal or road signage is usually ample proof that the collision or crash was not the driver’s fault.
+Anytime a traffic signal breaks, a sign is concealed by large trees and overgrown bushes, or lines painted on the road become too faded, a serious crash can occur.
+Any defective signal or missing road signage is usually ample proof that the collision or crash was not the driver’s fault.

-As a way to prevent run off the road collisions, many roadway designs call for wider shoulders, improved curb banking, and higher friction on the roadway.
+As a way to prevent "run off the road" collisions, many roadway designs call for wider shoulders, improved curb banking, and higher friction on the roadway.
 Anytime debris is left on the road surface, it needs to be removed as quickly as possible.
 When left on the road, serious car accidents can occur.
-Debris is just one of the many factors of a run off the road accident that did not involve driver negligence.Legal Options In The Aftermath Of A Single Vehicle Accident
+Debris is just one of the many factors of a run off the road accident that did not involve driver negligence.